PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 Months 4–6: Capability Gap Analysis

-Assess current automation level:
+Assess current operational maturity:

 - How are certificates renewed?
 (Manual tracking, automated alerts, fully automated)